AWARE OF SILENT KILLER DISEASES LIKE HEPATITIS ‘A, B, C’

 What Happens with Hepatitis C?

 With acute hepatitis C, the virus is eliminated in 25% of people.
 The rest of the people become chronically infected and later could develop serious complications such as liver cancer and liver failure.
-There is treatment, however, for hepatitis C which usually can prevent the complications.
-Unfortunately, there is no vaccine for hepatitis C virus.
+There is treatment, however, for type C which usually can prevent the complications.
+Unfortunately, there is no vaccine for type C virus.

 How Does Hepatitis C Spread?